yingqinw/Peer-to-peer-Network-of-Servers/README.md

 when the grader simply enters:

     make pa5
-(or simply "make"), an executable named pa4 is created and the compiler command that gets run must start with "g++ -g -Wall -std=c++11".
+An executable named pa4 is created and the compiler command that gets run must start with "g++ -g -Wall -std=c++11".

 **Commandline Syntax**